alexpovel/rust-testing-explored/presentation.md

 # Snapshot

 - not a technique in itself
-- for unit and integration tests on complex data
+- enhance unit and integration tests on complex data
 - fast **reference data creation and review**

 ## When?